 [09:23] One Day Before Test Day

-[10:14] It’s Like Running a Marathon!
+[10:14] MCAT Prep Is Like Running a Marathon

-If you were relate this to running a marathon, it’s like doing a taper which is normally done before any competition.
+If you were to relate this to running a marathon, it’s like doing a taper, which is normally done before any competition.
 As Bryan puts it, human performance is performance, be it cognitive like the MCAT or physical and emotional like an actor, or physical like in athletics.
 Performance is the same in all those cases.
 Tapering off and easing your way into test day or game day would be the same.Preparing for the MCAT is like running a marathon.Click To Tweet

-[11:25] A Few More Tips
+[11:25] More Last-Minute MCAT Tips

-A lot of people tend to miss these things but you have to maintain good sleeping habits, maintain good diet, and always hydrate yourself because this may affect your cognition.
-Your brain is just another organ in your body so you’ve got to take care of your body if you want your brain to work correctly.
+A lot of people tend to miss these things, but you have to maintain good sleeping habits, maintain a good diet, and always hydrate yourself because this may affect your cognition.
+Your brain is an organ in your body, so you’ve got to take care of your body if you want your brain to work correctly.

 [13:00] Last Thoughts

 Earlier we mentioned the lacking explanations on the AAMC exams.
 I’ve heard a couple of times from students going through Blueprint MCAT (formerly Next Step Test Prep)‘s course, and they’ve given me feedback that the explanations provided by Next Step are way above and beyond the explanations AAMC gives for their exams.
 Check out the Next Step’s online course.

 The MCAT class is something Next Step took a long time to develop, with a hundred plus hours of videos laid out and centered around different topics.
 You can get access to ten of Next Step’s full-length exams and the AAMC material, as well as access to instructors with five different office hours every week.
 Check it out here.

 Links and Other Resources

 - Check out my book about the MCAT, The Premed Playbook: Guide to the MCAT.